-Students will be asked to complete course and clinical competency self-evaluations for each course and

-Columbia College - Columbia and Lake of the Ozarks Campus Nursing Student Handbook clinical rotation and a graduate competency self-evaluation.
+Students will be asked to complete course and clinical competency self-evaluations for each course and clinical rotation and a graduate competency self-evaluation.

 Clinical Facility Evaluations

 Data from several sources will be gathered regarding the clinical site.
 Part of the clinical evaluation completed by students includes a section for the student to give feedback regarding the clinical site.
 In addition, the clinical site staff will have the opportunity to give written feedback about the clinical experience.